How to make the transition from OYAP into paid apprenticeship

 Apprenticeship is post-secondary education.

 Most apprenticeships require an Ontario Secondary School Diploma (OSSD).
-After you have provided the Ministry of Advanced Education and Skills Development (MAESD) with proof of graduation from secondary school, you can continue your apprenticeship by:
+After you have provided the Ministry of Training, Colleges and Universities (MTCU) with proof of graduation from secondary school, you can continue your apprenticeship by:

 - Finding an employer who is prepared to continue your apprenticeship training by agreeing to hire and register you as a paid apprentice